sbui-dev/job-worker/DESIGN.md

 #### mTLS
 Transport Layer Security (TLS) is a method of authenticating and establishing a secure communication channel between a client and server.
 As part of TLS, the client verifies the server through a trusted 3rd party known as a Certificate Authority that issued the public/private certificates.
 After the server verificaiton is completed, they both agree upon an encryption cipher to use for communication.
 Then the server authenticates the client through basic authentication or some other method.

 Mutual TLS (mTLS) is an extension of TLS where both the client and server authenticate themselves through their certificates.
-Since both client and server certificates come from the same organization CA cert, they trust each other.
+Since both client and server trust each other's CA certificates, they trust each other.

 By default, grpc uses either TLS 1.2 or TLS 1.3.
 The TLS 1.2 is the current standard but is full of security vulnerable ciphers.
 The industry is slowly moving toward TLS 1.3 for better security and performance.
 The server will be set to only support TLS 1.3 as a minimum via the `tls.Config`.
 In addition, only the modern ciphers will be in the cipher pool to be used by specifying them in the cert pool.